sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 ~~~~~~~~~~
 {: #fig-detailed title="Detailed Architecture"}

 At this point, {{-xmppgrid}} specifies fewer features than SACM requires, and there are other XMPP extensions (XEPs) we need to consider to meet the needs of {{RFC7632}} and {{RFC8248}}.
 In {{fig-detailed}} we therefore use "XMPP-Grid+" to indicate something more than {{-xmppgrid}} alone, even though we are not yet fully confident in the exact set of XMPP-related extensions we will require.
-The authors propose work to extend (or modify) {{-xmppgrid}} to include additional XEPs, possibly the following:
+The authors propose work to extend (or modify) {{-xmppgrid}} to include additional XEPs - possibly the following:

 * Entity Capabilities (XEP-0115): May be used to express the specific capabilities that a particular client embodies.
 * Form Discovery and Publishing (XEP-0346): May be used for datastream examples requiring some expression of a request followed by an expected response.